Available 24/7 for Free Consultations

 However, let us also imagine in this scenario that a jury determines that the slip and fall injury victim was 30% responsible for the injury because they were distracted by their phone while walking through the store, as shown by video surveillance footage.
 In this theoretical scenario, the individual would receive $7,000 instead of the full $10,000, which accounts for the 30% of fault they shared for the incident.

-This is only a theoretical scenario, and most injury claims are much more complicated than this.
+This is only a theoretical scenario, and most Buffalo personal injury claims are much more complicated than this.
 If you or somebody you care about has sustained an injury and there are allegations of shared fault, we encourage you to reach out to an attorney as soon as possible.
 When you have a skilled legal advocate by your side, you have an individual with the resources needed to investigate the claim and help determine how the incident happened.
-An attorney will work to determine the liability of all parties involved in order to obtain the most fair compensation on behalf of their client.
+A Buffalo car accident attorney will work to determine the liability of all parties involved in order to obtain the most fair compensation on behalf of their client.